ZhangYiwei-SZU/Read/Eng/English Study.md

 > This is just one among many kinds of machine learning problems.
 Before we explore other varieties, we would like to shed more light on some core components that will follow us around, no matter what kind of machine learning problem we tackle.

-shed some more light 洒下更多的光
+shed some more light 透露更多的情况

 > An *objective function* that quantifies how well (or badly) the model is doing